gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 visited like-minded businessmen on the ground below.

 Vurt nodded.
 "I can do that."
 The bosun clapped him on the shoulder and hurried to catch up with his travelling companions.
-Vurt slurped his tea.
-He had first built the ladder years ago.
-He told himself that he did it to set a little aside for his grandchildren.
+Vurt stared into his tea.
+Every time the mountain berthed, he told himself that he had built his ladder so that he could set a little aside for his grandchildren.
 Only on the darkest nights, when he missed his long-gone wife the most, did he admit to himself that it was because he'd never really believed a mountain could fly.

 A hundred strides past the last beanfield, conversation died as Forecastle Road climbed a dark shoulder of granite to the town's upper